DistributedLB: Objects not migrating after strategy runs

 Will attach a demonstration case shortly

-#3 Updated by Kavitha Chandrasekar almost 2 years ago
+#3 Updated by Kavitha Chandrasekar about 2 years ago

 The migration phase after strategy phase seems to work okay for me.
 In the Makefile, the test uses 2 PEs.
 I believe we need atleast 3 PEs, since each underloaded PE sends info to 2 random neighbors.
 With +p2 it would hang in trying to find a second neighbor: